 Step 6.
 Once approved by the committee, the plan is ready for implementation.
 Funding documents and stewardship agreements are signed.

 Step 7.
-During the first year of the plan’s implementation, Connecting Country will provide either direct monetary support and/or a works crew to undertake some of the more intensive on-ground actions.
+During the first year of the plan’s implementation, Connecting Country will provide either direct monetary support to undertake some of the more intensive on-ground actions.
 On-going technical advice and support is offered by Connecting Country for the life of the management plan.